Pipeline Corrosion Modeling, Prediction, Assessment & Solutions

 The A.C. voltage on a pipeline is the driving force for the A.C. corrosion processes taking place on the steel surface at coating defects.
 Among other things, corrosion damage depends on a.c. current density, level of D.C. polarisation, defect geometry, local soil composition and resistivity.
 Prediction of the likelihood of AC corrosion is based on the relevant codes and standards such as BS EN and NACE (Figures 5-7).
 Users can simply choose any one of the following inputs from the dropdown menu for PipelineCompass to assess the likelihood of AC corrosion: (1) AC Current Density, (2) Pipe AC Voltage to Remote Earth, (3) AC Current to DC Current Ratio.

 Figure 7 AC Corrosion Prediction with AC to DC Current Ratio as Input

 Applicability of Pipeline External Corrosion Prediction

 External Corrosion of Underground Pipelines is due to corrosion reactions between the pipe material and the soil (groundwater and others).
 The contents inside the pipeline has no bearing on the corrosion reactions taking place on the external surface of the pipeline.
-For this reason, PipelineCompass is applicable to any underground pipelines including oil and gas pipelines, drinking water pipelines, waste water pipelines, process piping, and also underground storage tanks.
+For this reason, PipelineCompass is applicable to any buried/immersed metallic structures including oil and gas pipelines, drinking water pipelines, waste water pipelines, process piping, and also underground storage tanks.
 In essence, the external corrosion prediction engine in PipelineCompass is both a soil corrosion predictor and a cathodic protection optimizer.
-It is the only software that is capable of determining the residual corrosion rate when cathodic protection is ON.
+It is the only software that is capable of determining the residual corrosion rate when cathodic protection is ON (Figure 2).

 Prediction of Pipeline Internal Corrosion